radhikasundararaman24/Flight-Management/docs/index.md

 After your system is ready, these tutorials show you how to perform common tasks.

 - Add a new reservation
-- Retrieve all reservations by passenger
+- Show all reservations by a passenger
 - Change seat of a passenger
-- Delete a reservation
+- Delete a reservation by ID
 - Update trip type for a reservation

 # API Reference resources